Evizero/Augmentor.jl/README.md

-To take the output-dependent behaviour to its extreme, consider the full sized version of the above thumbnail, which is about 80 mb in uncompressed size.
+To take the output-dependent behaviour to its extreme, consider the full sized version of the above thumbnail, which is about 80 MiB in uncompressed size.
 We will modify our pipeline slightly and insert a `Scale` operation as the *fourth* step.
 Doing this will cause `augment` to produce a similar looking output as in our original example.